-This library, in She’eb Banu Hashim in Makkah is sited on the place where the Prophet (ﷺ) was born on Monday 8th or 9th Rabi’ al-Awwal (19 or 20 April, 571 CE), in the Year of the Elephant.
-His ancestry can be traced back to the Prophet Ebrahim (upon him be peace).
+This library, in She’eb Banu Hashim in Makkah is built over the birthplace of the Prophet (ﷺ) who was born in Rabi’ al-Awwal, in the ‘Year of the Elephant’ (April, 571 CE).
+His ancestry can be traced back to the Prophet Ebrahim (عليه السلام).

 - The Prophet’s (ﷺ) father Abdullah died about six months before his birth.
 He had gone on a trading expedition to Gaza and Syria in the north and on the way back he had lodged with his grandmother’s family in Yathrib (later to be known as Madinah).
 He became ill, died and was buried there.
 Thus, the Prophet (ﷺ) was born an orphan.

 Birth of the Prophet (ﷺ)

 - While his mother Aminah was pregnant, she had a dream that a light was emitted from her lower body that illuminated the palaces of Syria.
 When she went into labour, Shifa bint Amr, the mother of Abdul Rahman bin Auf (رضي الله عنها) served as midwife.
 Abdul Muttalib received the news of his grandson’s birth with joy.
 He took the newborn to the Ka’bah and invoked Allah’s blessings and thanks.
 Believing his grandson would grow up to be highly praised, Abdul Muttalib named him Muhammad, which means ‘he who is praised’.
 In keeping with Arab tradition, he then shaved the baby’s head and afterwards invited his fellow Makkans to a feast.